 Toxic combinations involve the abuse of privileges enabled by SoD.
 For example, a user authorized to create an invoice might be mistakenly provided with the privilege of paying the bill.
 For example, IT users granted privileges to create identities should not be allowed to grant privileges to their created identity.

-Organizations can achieve and maintain least privilege in the cloud with strong identity governance through four steps.
+Organizations can achieve and maintain least privilege in the cloud with strong identity security through four steps.

 Relentless and Continuous Monitoring – Identity and data access should be monitored at all times with alerts being fired for events that deviate from your governance and operational models.
 Inactive or suspicious accounts should be swiftly detected and deactivated while identities should be constantly updated to fulfill the latest compliances through regulations such as the California Privacy Law and organizational mandates.